It all started when we move into our new home.

 The epoxy won’t dry completely for about 8 hours, so make sure you leave it alone!
 And it takes about 72 hours to fully cure, so you won’t want to set anything on it until after that timeframe has passed!

 And that’s it!
 It sounds like a lot.
 It sounds super involved.
 But the truth is, it wasn’t that hard — it just took a good amount of patience!
 I am so happy with the result, especially after the epoxy went on.
-I was iffy during the painting stages of if it was going to work, but it totally looks like marble!
+It totally looks like marble!

 So what do you think?
 Would you give this a try?
 Let me know in the comments!